vyadh/nutest/README.md

   - This would commonly be the case when using Nushell to test other things, such as for testing bash scripts, APIs, infrastructure.
 All the things Nushell is great at.
 - Nushell modules.

-A Nushell scripts being tested can either be utilised from their public interface as a module via `use <test-file>.nu` or it's private interface by `source <test-file>.nu`.
+Nushell scripts being tested can either be utilised from their public interface as a module via `use <test-file>.nu` or it's private interface by `source <test-file>.nu`.

 Fast.
 Runs test suites (a file of tests) and each test in parallel with minimal Nu subshells.